yairm210/Unciv/Uniques.md

 # Deprecated Uniques
 These uniques have been recently deprecated.
-While they are still supported, they should be fased out of mods, as we will remove support for them in the future.
+While they are still supported, they should be phased out of mods, as we will remove support for them in the future.
+Deprecated uniques are usually replaced with a more generic version that can be used in their place.
+These replacements are noted here as well.

 "[stats] Per [amount] Population in this city" - Replaced with "[stats] per [amount] population [cityFilter]"